 Why walking is good for you

-This time last year, I refused to make any New Year’s resolutions.
-In 2022, I’ve taken one small step towards self-improvement.
+I’ve often refused to make any New Year’s resolutions.
+But this year I’ve taken one small step towards self-improvement.
 Well actually 2,000 of them, because I’ve upped my daily step goal, from the mythical figure of 10,000, where it’s been for three years to 12,000 which equates to approximately five miles a day or around two hours of striding, ambling or meandering.
 It sounds a lot but is less than the average Briton watches TV or spends online so, it’s all relative.
 After walking for many years, 12,000 steps is a realistic goal, incremental not impossible, and likely to be achieved through a series of smaller walks (which includes daily errands) not always a five-mile hike.

 I discovered daily walking six months before lockdown, when I returned to writing.
 Like many other occupations, hours of sitting in front of a computer screen resulted in a stiff body and cross eyes.
 So, walking became part of my new daily structure, conducted in the time once filled with work travel and meetings.
 A readily available form of exercise, walking requires no special equipment, membership or pre-booking of classes.
 It builds stamina, helps weight loss and supports mental and physical health.

 As a way to stomp out stress, meditate on a niggle or reframe nagging issues, the psychological benefits of walking are well documented with fewer cases of depression identified in walkers.
 Wordsworth, Dickens, Bertrand Russell and Aristotle were all committed walkers.
 I find it enables the periodic clearing of one’s mind, a re-engagement with the wider world and chance to soak up some nature.
 I note my senses are more attuned when walking; I’ll hone in on the sound of a blackbird, the colour gradations of a leaf or quality of light.
 Creatively, ideas might suddenly strike or descend with great clarity.